 Pygmy Owl Class Blog

-Week Commencing 3rd February 2025
+Week Commencing 3rd February 2025 - Chinese New Year

 We had lots of fun this week learning all about Chinese New Year.
 The children enjoyed reading lots of texts and watching a range of videos all about the customs and celebrations that take place during this time, including: 'I Love Chinese New Year', 'Cleversticks', 'The Great Race' and 'Winnie the Witch and the Chinese New Year'.